NISP-GmbH/Overview-of-NI-SP-Solutions/README.md

 #### NICE DCV

-* __DCV Managament:__ [For Linux](https://github.com/NISP-GmbH/DCV-Management-Linux) and [For Windows](https://github.com/NISP-GmbH/DCV-Management-Windows) A powerful tool that will install an API service in your Linux that can control sessions (create, close, timeout) and create session during the login.
+* __DCV Management:__ [For Linux](https://github.com/NISP-GmbH/DCV-Management-Linux) and [For Windows](https://github.com/NISP-GmbH/DCV-Management-Windows) A powerful tool that will install an API service in your Linux that can control sessions (create, close, timeout) and create session during the login.

 * __DCV Installer:__ [For Linux](https://github.com/NISP-GmbH/DCV-Installer) and [For Windows](https://www.ni-sp.com/knowledge-base/dcv-installation/windows/) An easy way to setup DCV Server (with and without GPU support), with Session Manager (Agent, Broker, CLI and Gateway)